brendonsoto/dotfiles_orig/meine_zettlekasten/elixir.md

 inspect(usa) # "usa"
 ```

+To *get a value* from a struct, just use:
+`usa.name`

+To set a value, treat it like a map
+`newGov = %Government{ name: "Poopsulvanya", money: "brown" }`

 ## alias
 It's possible for a module to use functions from another module by using `alias`
 Example: